 Heaven (Must Be There) (B Lynch) 1984 and We Will Together (B Lynch)1985 – Eurogliders

-Grace Knight emigrated from the UK at the age of 20, a girl from the north of England and Scotland, she was the youngest child of two entertainers, and had absorbed the music of Motown and learned to play piano.
+Grace Knight emigrated from the UK at the age of 20, she hailed from the north of England and was the youngest child of two entertainers, she was inspired by the music of Motown and learned to play piano.
 She met Bernie Lynch in Perth and with Amanda Vincent (keyboards) they formed Eurogliders in 1980, the hot acts in Perth at the time were the Dugites, Dave Warner and Matt Taylor, but generally Peth was a covers band wasteland, tightly controlled by a few who monopolized the booking agency business.

 Their manager Brian Peacock (ex-Playboys/Librettos/Procession), landed a product promotion role for the band with the local manufacturer of Peters Pies, Bernie Lynch’s song Rage became the theme song for the campaign which targeted the teen drinking market.
 The advertisement featured a pie with the word Rage written in tomato sauce on the flakey pastry, the Eurogliders used the same imagery to promote the band, writing Eurogliders in sauce on a Peter’s pie which appeared in their early publicity shots, they quickly became a top pub band in Perth and aspired to “pie-in-the-sky” status in the West.